allison-d/Cluster/README.md

 ├── AUTHORS.md
 ├── LICENSE
 ├── README.md
-├── mkdocs.yml                      <- Main file for website building
-├── requirements.txt                <- Requirements file for website installation
-├── code
+├── testsets
-|  ├── RNA-seq
+|  ├── Lipid
 |  |  ├── bulk
 │  |  |  ├── script.sh               <- analysis script
 │  |  |  └── README.md               <- comments about code and the location of test data that can be used to test the script │  |  └── scRNA-seq
 |  |    ├── script.sh               <- analysis script
 │  |    └── README.md               <- comments about code and the location of test data that can be used to test the script
-│  ├── Assembly                        <- the assembly folders will contain similar script.sh and README.md files as for RNA-seq
+│  ├── PFAS                       <- the assembly folders will contain similar script.sh and README.md files as for RNA-seq
 │  |  ├── Transcript
 |  |  ├── Genome (short reads)
 |  |  └── Genome (long reads)